retaildevcrews/helium/docs/DotNet-Core-Developer.md

         {
             var tokenProvider = new AzureServiceTokenProvider(authString);

-            // use Managed Identity (MSI) for secure access to Key Vault var keyVaultClient = new KeyVaultClient(new KeyVaultClient.AuthenticationCallback(tokenProvider.KeyVaultTokenCallback));
+            // use Managed Identity (MI) for secure access to Key Vault var keyVaultClient = new KeyVaultClient(new KeyVaultClient.AuthenticationCallback(tokenProvider.KeyVaultTokenCallback));

             // read a key to make sure the connection is valid